-- Integration Rate: Current target of 2.5 lab modules per semester.
+- Integration Rate: Current target of 4 lab modules this semester.
 This is measured by sensor compatibility, accuracy, and responsiveness. - Signal Accuracy: Ensure that each sensor measures biological signals with 95% accuracy, verification with calibration tests against baseline data. - Refinement Opportunity: Address any calibration issues iteratively per module, applying feedback for each sprint as new modules are integrated.